 Some species, such as bulldog or bullants, are troublesome because they give painful stings, while the venom of jack-jumper or jumper ants can cause severe allergic reactions.
 Unlike bees that can only sting once, ants can sting multiple times.
 Others, such as meat and green tree ants, don’t sting but bite and then spray formic acid into the wound.

 Some ants are nuisance pests when they make mounds, disturb paving or invade buildings.
+Read more about ant pest control in Perth.

 Some introduced species are both nuisance and environmental pests, including: